 Experiential learning resources for the innovative educator

-"Authentic" is a buzzword in the project-based learning world.
-Authenticity is the foundation of PBL and plays a role in every step of the process from project design to final evaluation.
+"Authentic learning" is an important phrase in the project-based learning world.
+Authenticity is the foundation of PBL and plays a role in every step of the PBL process from project design to the final evaluation.

-That is one feature that separates project-based learning from other teaching methods.
+Authenticity is a feature that separates project-based learning from other teaching methods.
 Learning experiences, final products, sources of information, the presentation, assessments, reflections, etc. should all be authentic - i.e. relevant, real-world, have meaning in the lives of learners, and give students clarity of purpose.

-For example, an authentic learning experience would be one in which a student interviews an oncologist vs. read about cancer on Wikipedia.
-An authentic final product might be a mini-documentary that follows the experience of a cancer survivor vs. a poster board with tidbits of information about cancer.
-An authentic presentation would be hosting a community screening of that mini-documentary vs. showing it exclusively to the class.
+For example, an authentic learning experience would be one in which a student interviews an oncologist.
+An authentic final product might be a mini-documentary that follows the experience of a cancer survivor.
+An authentic presentation would be hosting a community screening of that mini-documentary.

 What is an Authentic Presentation?

-An authentic presentation leaves a mark on the community, and depending on the nature of the presentation, it may make a profound long-term impact (check out my community action projects, a type of project-based learning that leaves a lasting impact on the local or global community).
+An authentic presentation leaves a mark on the community, and depending on the nature of the presentation, it may make a profound long-term impact.

-The result is deeper learning that goes beyond content knowledge.
-This is true because learners construct meaning through real-life experiences.
+The result of an authentic presentation is deeper learning that goes far above and beyond content knowledge.
+Learners construct meaning through real-life experiences.
 They see relevance and purpose as it relates to their lives.
 They also consider quality when they are expected to share their work publicly.

 Adding learning outcomes such as authentic final products and authentic presentations to a portfolio deepens the experience that much further.
-Students showcase their accomplishments into something tangible that they can see and take pride in.
-Grab my digital project-based learning outcomes digital portfolio for free right here!
+Students showcase their accomplishments in a tangible way.

 1) Distribute Final Product to a Relevant Audience in the Community: